princexXXx10/reactTemplate/README.md

 # ABOUT [Description]

-This is a landing page for a cryptocurrency exchange and wallet - Koiyn.
+A branch of reactTemplate - Omoike Integrated Farm: A landing page for a family owned farm.

+-- RandomDudeOnNet © copyright 2021 - Present.

+HAPPY CODING.

 # Getting Started with Create React App